August Checklist for Councils Supporting Local PTAs

-Month-by-Month Board To-Do List Welcome to the new PTA year!
+Welcome to the new PTA year!
 PTA’s fiscal year runs July 1 – June 30.
 Each month we will post monthly task lists for you to use that will help develop your calendar for the year.
 The dates listed reflect best practices.
-Ongoing Tasks Attend board and membership meetings Read meeting…
+Ongoing Tasks Review the Standards of Affiliation Checklist.
+Offer support to local PTAs…

 Category: